neomutt/neomutt.github.io/_dev/architectures.md

 ### confirmed

-For the following, we expect not many troubles to build neomutt.
+For the following, we expect not many troubles to build NeoMutt.
 Many of those have a dedicated maintainer and a great amount of users.

 * FreeBSD